Skip to main content

 2. Version Check: It retrieves the target version configured for your repository

-3. Image Update: If the target version differs from the current deployment, it updates:
+3. Update Available: If the target version differs from the current deployment, an update button appears in the Causely UI.
+Clicking it triggers the update for:

 • The mediator Deployment (mediator and ML containers)